Beth Innocenti

 Rhetoric & Political Communication

-Beth Innocenti's teaching and research interests are in the history of rhetoric and argumentation.
-She is particularly interested in eighteenth-century rhetoric, early American public address, and norms of argumentation.
-She regularly teaches the undergraduate course "The Rhetorical Tradition," bridge course "Rhetoric of Woman's Rights," and graduate seminars "Argumentation," "Neoclassical Rhetorical Theories," and "Research Methods: Historical and Descriptive."
+Beth Innocenti's teaching and research interests are in argumentation and the history of rhetoric.
+She is particularly interested in how public, political arguing generates persuasive force.
+She teaches courses such as "Rhetoric of Women's Rights," “Persuasive Speaking,” and "Research Methods: Historical and Descriptive."
 Her work has been published in journals such as Argumentation, Philosophy and Rhetoric, and Journal of Communication.
-She serves as Editor of Argumentation and Advocacy.
+She has served as Editor of Argumentation and Advocacy.

 Selected Publications —